Who doesn’t love random fun facts about hair? What better way to expand your mind while killing time?

-76. The first African-American hair products were created by Madam CJ Walker, the first American black woman to become a millionaire.
+76. Madam CJ Walker invented the first African-American hair products and became the first African-American woman to become a millionaire.

-77. Body hair is generally shorter because the growing phase is a lot shorter than the growing phase of hair on the scalp.
+77. Body hair is generally shorter because the growing phase is a lot shorter than that of hair on the scalp.

 78. The earliest form of chemical hair removal dates back to the ancient Turks, who used a concoction known as “rusma”.
 Rusma is a combination of yellow sulfide of arsenic, quicklime, and rose-water.

-79. The growing phase of hair is called anagen, and the resting phase is called catagen.
-When hair goes into the telogen phase, it sheds.
+79. The growing stage of hair is called “anagen,” and the resting phase is called “catagen.”
+When hair goes into the “telogen” phase, it will shed.